Fractional CO2 Laser near Jackson, MS

 What is Fractional CO2 Laser Skin Resurfacing?

 CO2 lasers have been used for various surgical applications for many years.
-They’re useful because they can penetrate deep layers of the skin, and because water, which happens to make up about 70% of your body’s tissue, absorbs the frequency of their light very well.
+This type of laser targets water, which means that it can be used to treat selective layers of skin from the very superficial down to the deepest.
 These properties make CO2 lasers excellent tools for targeting some of the worst signs of aging: wrinkles, scarring, age spots, and uneven skin tone.

 Fractional CO2 lasers use a tiny grid-like beam system to ablate small columns of your skin.
 This promotes healing, collagen growth, and tightening of the skin around the affected area in a process known as “resurfacing.”

 CO2 lasers vaporize skin layer by layer.
-The lasers use pulsating beams of light to penetrate the skin at varying levels of depth depending on the condition being treated, and the heat tends to constrict existing collagen, which gives the skin a tighter appearance after healing.
+The lasers use pulsating beams of light to penetrate the skin at varying levels of depth depending on the condition being treated.
+The heat it generates tends to constrict existing collagen, which gives the skin a tighter appearance after healing.
 In general, physicians use fractional CO2 lasers on the face, neck, and chest to treat:

 - Skin laxity (sagging, loose skin)